 Can I bring my kids?

 Regrettably, Volunteers cannot bring children under age 18 to the event.
 Children over age 18 are welcome to volunteer along with their parent.

 Do I have to volunteer for the whole day?

 No. The Fair is from 10:00 a.m. to 2:00 p.m.
 We will need Volunteers from approximately 9:30 a.m. to 2:30 p.m. to assist with set-up and clean-up.
 While we appreciate Volunteers who are available for the full five hours, Volunteer may also choose to work the first half (9:30-12:00) or the second half (12:00-2:30) by letting us know in the comments section on the volunteer registration form.

 Can my high school student volunteer for school credit?

 At this time, we are only accepting minor volunteers who are part of an organized group and have at least one adult chaperone for every five minors.
 Certificates of completion will be available at the conclusion of each Volunteer shift.
 Please email [email protected] directly for more information.

 What should I wear?

 Volunteers should dress comfortably.
 Jeans and sneakers are welcome and encouraged.
-If possible, please do not wear a red shirt (I can’t remember what the shirts look like this year) as the Task Force members will be in red to make them easily identifiable.
+If possible, please do not wear a teal shirt as the Task Force members will be in teal to make them easily identifiable.
 Volunteers serving on the Welcoming Committee should dress for the weather as they will be outdoors for portions of their shift.